 Not surprisingly, most people used CompuServe during non-peak hours.
 Those prices only included the CompuServe charges; anyone not fortunate enough to live in a city with a local access number also had to pay long distance or network access charges ($2 an hour for Tymnet).

-To put these prices in perspective, in 1981 the federal minimum wage was $3.35 an hour.
+To put these prices in perspective, in 1981 the federal minimum wage in the United States was $3.35 an hour.

 CompuServe offered many features to attract users, many of which mirror services available on the Internet today.
 Some of those services included: